hafeezmohi/red-rose-mart/Readme.md

 ## 🌟 Overview

-**Red Rose Mart** is a complete, end-to-end e-commerce ecosystem consisting of three primary components:
+**Rose Mart** is a complete, end-to-end e-commerce ecosystem consisting of three primary components:

 1. **User Mobile App**: A sleek, responsive, and intuitive React Native application built with Expo for iOS and Android.
 2. **Admin Dashboard**: A powerful Next.js web panel for real-time inventory, order, and user management.